Ahmadhasaan123/organicals/README.md

-# organicals
+# Amazon
-organic products website
+This is a clone of amazon